mm34ii/sherlock/docs/README.md

                 [--browse] [--local] [--nsfw]
                 USERNAMES [USERNAMES ...]

-Sherlock: Find Usernames Across Social Networks (Version 0.14.3)
+Sherlock: Find Usernames Across Social Networks (lli7x57)

 positional arguments:
   USERNAMES             One or more usernames to check with social networks.